-In our experiment, $xl$ is set to be 16 for SWaT dataset, 8 for WADI; $ul$ is set to be 32 for SWaT dataset, 16 for WADI.
-After obtaining anomaly scores of each method, we enumerate all possible anomaly thresholds to obtain the best F1 score as evaluation metric.
+In our experiment, $xl$ is set to be 16 for the SWaT dataset and 8 for WADI; $ul$ is set to be 32 for the SWaT dataset and 16 for WADI.
+After obtaining anomaly scores of each method, we enumerate all possible anomaly thresholds to obtain the best F1 score as the evaluation metric.
 We also report the corresponding precision and recall.
 The results are summarized in Table \ref{table:swat_wadi}.
-We see that our method has the best F1 scores for both datasets, achieving 2.4\% and 18.2\% improvements compared to the second best methods, for SWaT and WADI respectively.
-Traditional machine learning approach IF has inferior relative performance in both datasets, indicating its difficulty to capture complex temporal pattern in high dimensional settings.
-AE and LSTM AE have similar performance, and might be affected by the fact that their reconstruction errors ignore the scales of different variables.
-DAGMM has competitive performance in SWaT dataset, but the worst in WADI dataset, and this may be due to its difficulty of inferring likelihood in high dimensional settings.
-NSIBF has similar F1 score as USAD in WADI dataset, and better in SWaT dataset; NSIBF is the only method that does not support batch processing in testing phase due to its filtering scheme, which can take more time when analyzing historical data.
+We see that our method has the best F1 scores for both datasets, achieving 2.4\% and 18.2\% improvements compared to the second-best methods for SWaT and WADI, respectively.
+Traditional machine learning approach IF has inferior relative performance in both datasets, indicating its difficulty in capturing complex temporal patterns in high dimensional settings.
+AE and LSTM AE have similar performance and might be affected by the fact that their reconstruction errors ignore the scales of different variables.
+DAGMM has competitive performance in the SWaT dataset but the worst in WADI dataset, and this may be due to its difficulty in inferring likelihood in high dimensional settings.
+NSIBF has a similar F1 score as USAD in the WADI dataset and better in the SWaT dataset; NSIBF is the only method that does not support batch processing in the testing phase due to its filtering scheme, which can take more time when analyzing historical data.